Open-Gea/Backend-Open-Gea/README.md

 ### Wheater

-YvY offers wheather info to their users by using the following external services:
+YvY offers wheather info to their users by using the following the external service API Wheather
-- API Wheather
-- Meteostat API

 Feel free to use another services or api's for these modules or contribute to the project by finding free services that allows the same values for open-yvy